Gauge symmetry and partially Lagrangian systems: Hamiltonian analysis

-At first, we consider the case of integrable distribution $\mathcal{Z}$.
+At first, we consider the case of an integrable distribution $\mathcal{Z}$.
 A more general case is considered later.
 Integrable distribution means the following commutation relations between the generators:

 where $U^{\gamma}_{\alpha \beta}, V^{\beta}_{\alpha}$ are functions on manifold $\mathcal{M}$.
-The basis vectors $Z_\alpha$ and drift $V$ are supposed linearly independent, while the left-hand sides of the above relations are the commutators.
+The basis vectors $Z_\alpha$ and the drift $V$ are supposed to be linearly independent, while the left-hand sides of the above relations are the commutators.
 Commuting these relations with $Z,V$ and applying the Jacobi identity, we arrive at the following relations between the structure functions,